This unit introduces and explores 24-hour time and time zones.

 Why is 6:45pm expressed as 18:45?
 (It is 18 hours and 45 minutes from the start of the day at Midnight.)

-You may need to use the conversion tool to count in hours and minutes until 18:45 is reached, noting the significance of 12:00 noon as the halfway point through a 24-hour day.
+- You may need to demonstrate counting in hours and minutes until 18:45 is reached, noting the significance of 12:00 noon as the halfway point through a 24-hour day.
 Proceed through the slides showing other boarding passes to work out the 24-hour times.

 What does it mean to commute to work?

-Why might people commute rather than drive their car?
+Why might people use public transport to commute rather than drive their car?
 (Cost, time, and minimising carbon footprint are important reasons)

 If you were Henare and Leisha what would be the best time to start work?
 Explain why you would start then.